About Assembly

 Intended Audience

-The Annual Assembly of Hospice and Palliative Care is designed for physicians, advanced practice nurses, pharmacists, PAs, registered nurses, researchers/scientists, psychologists, social workers, fellows, residents, chaplains and spiritual care providers, students and professionals in training and others interested in acquiring, maintaining, or expanding the skills needed to function effectively in the field of hospice and palliative care.
+The Annual Assembly of Hospice and Palliative Care is designed for physicians, advanced practice and registered nurses, pharmacists, PAs, researchers/scientists, psychologists, social workers, administrators, fellows, residents, chaplains and spiritual care providers, professionals in training and those interested in acquiring, maintaining, or expanding the skills needed to function effectively in the field of hospice and palliative care.

 Purpose